mikepjb/dotfiles/README.md

 elsewhere.
 Once you run this, the script should be available on your path under `configure`, you can edit this with `viw configure` from anywhere.

+There is also a `server` setup script for configuring (again primarily Debian) Linux servers to be used for running applications with nginx/https(certbot/cron)/sqlite. (note golang/rust is preferable for single binary distribution)

 Download:
 `wget -O ~/.local/bin/configure https://raw.githubusercontent.com/mikepjb/configure/main/configure`